citp/privacy-policy-historical/a/ar/are/arena.net.md

 You provide Personal Information directly to us through the Services, for example when you:

   1. Register for an account, or a contest or giveaway
+  2. Submit additional information on the account page
-  2. Complete questionnaires
+  3. Complete questionnaires
-  3. Order products
+  4. Order products
-  4. Send email messages, submit forms, or contact us
+  5. Send email messages, submit forms, or contact us

   1. **Third Parties**